publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

  __Amendments__

     2015—Par.
 (9).
 [Pub.
 L. 114–92][/us/pl/114/92] amended par.
 (9) generally.
 Prior to amendment, par.
-(9) read as follows: “The term “nontraditional defense contractor”, with respect to a procurement or with respect to a transaction authorized under [section 2371(a) of this title][/us/usc/t10/s2371/a], means an entity that is not currently performing and has not performed, for at least the one-year period preceding the solicitation of sources by the Department of Defense for the procurement or transaction, any of the following for the Department of Defense:
+(9) read as follows: “The term ‘nontraditional defense contractor’, with respect to a procurement or with respect to a transaction authorized under [section 2371(a) of this title][/us/usc/t10/s2371/a], means an entity that is not currently performing and has not performed, for at least the one-year period preceding the solicitation of sources by the Department of Defense for the procurement or transaction, any of the following for the Department of Defense:

     “(A) Any contract or subcontract that is subject to full coverage under the cost accounting standards prescribed pursuant to chapter 15 of title 41 and the regulations implementing such chapter.